 Why humidity is important for keeping Bearded dragons

 When the humidity is too low the risk for dehydration, overheating and shedding problems increase.
-Also see how often a Bearded dragon should shed its skin for more information.
+Bearded dragon owners often resort to methods to temporarily increase the environmental humidity to prevent or to rectify shedding problems.
+Also see how often a Bearded dragon should shed its skin and safe and effective ways to help a shedding Bearded Dragon for more information.

 How will I know what the humidity is like?